 Supporting Comments: Mature learners tend to evaluate education based on its economic impact on their lives.
-People are shopping for the quickest and most economical route to receive an education.25 Harper's environmental scan points to 74 education options located within 15 miles of the College's district.
+People are shopping for the quickest and most economical route to receive an education.
+Harper's environmental scan points to 74 education options located within 15 miles of the College's district.
 Not only will potential learners evaluate Harper based on cost and time to completion, but also could view all of the service systems as a commodity and expect the College's service approach to rival other service organizations.
+The fall 2004 community needs assessment indicate "time and money are the two greatest reasons that keep residents from enrolling in a course or degree program."

-Possible Impact: Market strategy, enrollment and service delivery.
+Possible Impact: Marketing strategy, enrollment and service delivery.

-Threat 2: Shrinking External Funding
+Threat 2: Shrinking Public Funding

 State funding to Harper College is decreasing.
-In the last two years the decrease has exceeded more than \$2.3 million.
-Federal budget shortfalls will likely reduce federal support of state programs, exacerbating the state budget crisis.
+In the last two years, the decrease has exceeded more than \$2.3 million.
+Federal budget shortfalls will likely reduce Federal support of state programs, exacerbating the state budget crisis.
 The state budget deficit will likely lead to broad funding cuts to education.
+Local tax appeals (PTAB) in conjunction with the Tax Cap reduce the local tax support, which is Harper's primary operations funding support.

 These cuts have led to the reduction of some service and activity hours that impact the College's learners.
-The reductions were also handled through increased efficiencies, improved business practices and mergers and reorganizations; basically doing more with less.
-Simultaneously, grant opportunities and corporate giving are also on the decrease.
-As private and public funds decrease, the plan is still to meet the Board's balanced budget requirement so pressure for reductions to the current budget will continue to increase.
+The reductions also were handled through increased efficiencies, improved business practices and mergers and reorganizations; basically doing more with less.